boldlink/terraform-aws-rds-aurora/examples/aurora-mysql/README.md

 [<img src="https://avatars.githubusercontent.com/u/25388280?s=200&v=4" width="96"/>](https://boldlink.io)

-# Terraform module usage example for aurora-mysql
+# Terraform module usage example for aurora-mysql and how to restore to a point in time

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements